PE

 PE Implementation

 Our PE curriculum is sequenced precisely to ensure progression of knowledge and skills throughout a child’s primary education, thus enabling children to build upon prior experiences and apply these fluently, with confidence.
 Children also have the opportunity to further these skills at after school sports clubs.
 At CBS we endeavour to provide a broad range of activities based on children’s interests and new initiatives, whilst also working with parents to identify when a child has an interest and or a clear talent in a specific sport.
+At CBS, we provide a curriculum that allows for equal opportunities, supporting those that have additional requirements.
+This is achieved through high quality questioning, adapting the equipment and giving the children different possibilities to set their own challenges within lessons.
+We strongly believe that every child has at least one sport that they will love and can participate in throughout their school days and beyond; we see it as a responsibility to help each child find that sport.

 We have an inclusive approach and value the importance of physical and mental well-being.
 Children take part in a range of invasion, striking & fielding or net & wall games, we promote imagination and creativity in gymnastics and dance as well as provide opportunities for athletics using both indoor and outdoor environments plus outdoor and adventurous activities.
+Whilst we see competitive team and individual sport as a key element of PE at CBS, our manta is to ‘do your best’.
+We teach this through using a ‘personal best’ barometer for some individual sports.
+The children learn that through effort and application they can improve; it doesn’t matter if other children are faster or slower, you can do your ‘personal best’.
+This is most evident in the Bucks Schools Cross Country League.
+This is an event held four Saturdays per year, with over twenty schools taking part.
+Whilst we celebrate success at this event, our emphasis is on recoding the children’s placing and helping them work to beat it next time.

 Playtimes are an important part of our pupils being happy, healthy and ready to learn.
 We have a well-staffed and equipped playground, a sports field, and a newly designed active trail to provide opportunities for children to develop and improve fundamental skills whilst being active during break and lunchtimes.